 Next, thread one end into the suction part of your pump.
 Line the pump up to where you will connect it to the suction header, take your measurement, and saw off the remainder of the nipple being sure to leave enough for your discharge side.
-Thread the remaining piece into the discharge of the pump.
-If your plumbing is 1 1/2" and your pump threading is 2' you will have to use a reducer bushing in order to plumb up.
+Then thread the remaining piece into the discharge of the pump.
+(If your plumbing is 1 1/2" and your pump threading is 2' you will have to use a reducer bushing in order to plumb up.)

 Another step you can take to insure future repairs can be made easier, is to connect up to your suction header and filter intake with a union.
 This will allow you to easily disconnect the pump at anytime, and keep you from running out of pipe to coupling onto if you have to make multiple repairs over time.
 While this is only one way to remedy the leak problem, I have found it thru experience to be the best option yet for prevention.

 Always read your owners manual and take precautions for safety.
 Also be sure to shut the breaker off to your pump before attempting any repairs.